bryantryoung/javascript30-projects/README.md

 # javascript30-projects

 Each of the projects here are taken from the curriculum of Wes Bos' [Javascript30](https://javascript30.com/) course.
-This is my journey through 30 days and 30 projects as I continue to build on my own skills.
+This is my journey through 30 days and 30 projects as I code along with Wes and continue to build on my own skills.

 Below, I have each day listed as I complete them as well as a few notes for myself on things I learned or better understand as a result of the project.